 Dr. Moser has served as a scientific expert and co-author for the U.S. Centers for Disease Control and Prevention's (CDC- P) Pediatric Mild Traumatic Brain Injury Workgroup Guidelines, and as a subject matter expert and systematic review co-author for the 2017 International Consensus Conference in Sport (CIS)-Berlin and for the upcoming 2021 CIS-Paris guidelines.
 She is internationally recognized for her work in sports concussion and is the author of the highly acclaimed Ahead of the Game: The Parents’ Guide to Youth Sports Concussion (Dartmouth College Press).
 She has been named the official concussion doctor for many professional teams including the ECHL Trenton Titans Ice Hockey, the Philadelphia Soul Arena Football, the Trenton Steel Arena Football, and the Jersey Flight Arena Football.

 Dr. Moser is the current President-Elect of the Sports Neuropsychology Society, Past President of the New Jersey Psychological Association and the New Jersey Neuropsychological Society, and Past Treasurer of the National Academy of Neuropsychology.
 She has been awarded the American Psychological Association Presidential Award for Advocacy in Psychology (Karl Heiser Award), the Sports Neuropsychology Society Distinguished Career Award, and the Brain Injury Alliance of New Jersey Jill Shulman Community Pillar Award, and the 2020: Alfred Wellner Lifetime Achievement Award for Clinical Excellence from the National Register of Health Service Psychologists.
 She is a Fellow of the American Psychological Association, the National Academy of Neuropsychology, and the Sports Neuropsychology Society and is an adjunct professor of clinical psychology at the Widener University.

 Dr. Moser is featured in popular national media such as Wall Street Journal, USA Hockey Magazine, Good Housekeeping, Reuters, Philadelphia Inquirer, Washington Times, and the Chicago Tribune.
-The Suburban Life Magazine, Philadelphia awarded her the 2014 “Best of Fitness” and 2012 “Top Doc” titles.
-She has also appeared on numerous TV and radio programs, as well as in the PBS/ full length feature MomsTeam TV documentary, The Smartest Team.
+She has appeared on numerous TV and radio programs, as well as in the PBS full length documentary feature MomsTeam TV documentary, The Smartest Team.